solid-lite/draft-spec/MOTIVATION.md

 ## **In Conclusion**

-Solid-Lite is not just a protocol; it's a revolution.
+Solid-Lite is not just a protocol; finally we provide the missing piece in the Solid world.
+Solid-Lite targets the average developer and provides the onboarding process into all the capabilities that Solid brings.
+Solid-Lite offers an appealing pathway to the future of the Web.
 It represents the bridge between the foundational principles of Solid and the broader developer community, making the decentralized web more accessible than ever.

 By simplifying, streamlining, and staying true to the ethos of user empowerment, Solid-Lite has the potential to become the backbone of the next generation of web applications.
 Through its implementation, we can look forward to a web that respects individual privacy, promotes collaboration, and fosters innovation.